-Whether you are a general internist, gastroenterologist, oncologist, infectious disease specialist or other internal medicine specialist, the following list contains some of the most helpful apps for improving patient care and streamlining your professional practice.
+Whether you are a general internist, gastroenterologist, oncologist, infectious disease specialist, or other internal medicine specialists, the following list contains some of the most helpful apps for improving patient care and streamlining your professional practice.

 FIND locum tenens internal medicine jobs across the U.S. with Staff Care.

 What every internal medicine app needs

 If an application will access or contain patient information, HIPAA compliance is a “must-have item,” according to Pathik Jayani, CEO of the development firm Blue Whale Apps.
 The app should protect patient information with various levels of encryption and follow security measures that would help in the incidence of attempted identity theft.

 Another must-have in a mobile health application, according to Jayani, is the ease of migration.
 “In case of migrating from one platform to another, it helps tremendously if the platform follows the industry-standard workflow of the software development and system integration.
 That will save a lot of headaches.”

 If a physician is searching for the best internal medicine apps for reference, clinical-decision support, or organizational purposes, however, ease of use, accessibility, and reputable medical information is more likely to top the list of priorities.

 5 Of The Best Internal Medicine Apps

 The following resources are among the favorite apps for internal medicine providers: